Homestead and Increase Self-Reliance on 1 Acre

 Note: Walnuts and butternuts produce a toxin called juglone that prohibits the growth of many other plants nearby.
 They are not recommended for small properties.

 A small homestead won’t allow you to grow all of the grain and legumes you’ll need.
 But you may supplement your purchases with wheat, corn, sunflower seeds, soybeans, and split peas for protein.
 Use some for feeding livestock and some for your table.

 Start out with one variety of grain or legume and see how it goes.
 You may enjoy it so much that you want to plow up your lawn to plant more!
 Or you might decide that growing your own is more labor-intensive than you can handle.

 Cooking from Scratch and Preserving the Harvest on a One Acre Homestead

 One of the easiest ways to increase your self-reliance is to begin preparing food from scratch and preserving food for later.
 You don’t need any land at all to increase your self-reliance and save money by cutting down on convenience foods.
 You’ll be eating healthier too!

 Find your local farmer’s market, join a CSA, or rent a plot at a community garden.
 Use fresh foods in season to create delicious meals and preserve some of those seasonal goodies for winter.

 Making your own jam or jelly is a great way to start canning food.
 Dehydrating is easy with an electric food dehydrator.
 Try your hand at brine-cured pickles, homemade yogurt, farmer’s cheese, or kombucha to include healthy probiotics in your diet.

-Baking bread, muffins, and desserts helps reduce your grocery bill and use healthier ingredients in your diet.
+Baking bread, muffins, and desserts reduces your grocery bill and adds healthier ingredients in your diet.
 You have control over the sugar, fat, and artificial ingredients in your diet when you make it yourself.